patternknife/url-knife/README.md

         ]
         ```

-        // wrong domains such as this is not distilled
+        // wrong domains such as this are not distilled
         ```
         fakeshouldnotbedetected.url?abc=fake
         ```